No. 181 - Deer Valley: A Field Guide of Sorts

 I landed in Deer Valley via Austin to meet a buddy for a few days of live music, ski lift rides, and writing postcards in Library Field.

-They’re charming, subtly exclusive (but not all the time), and outrageously expensive.
-At times you feel like you’re walking through a novel, or, as I’ve written in the past, a background character in a Nancy Meyers film.
+There are places in America that are obscenely idyllic – Carmel, Newport, and Aspen, to name a few.
+Deer Valley is one of them.
+They're charming, subtly exclusive, and outrageously expensive.
+At times you feel like you're walking through a novel, or a background character in a Nancy Meyers film.

 No detail, however lackadaisical it appears, be it a frayed Brooks Brothers collar beneath a V-neck, or a slightly askew Ivy League sticker on the back of a 300TD, is ever accidental.